TeamNexile/jk-workshop-docs/getting-started.md

 # Introduction to the Workshop
 {: .no_toc }

-details you need to know before you starting your first steps.<!-- more -->
+details you need to know before you starting on your first steps.<!-- more -->
 {: .fs-6 .fw-300 }

 ## Table of contents